druminski/slack-channel-history-analyzer/README.md

 ## Requirements

 * Python 3.7+
-* pip3 install -p requirements.txt
+* sudo pip3 install -r requirements.txt
 * Token from [a Slack Application](https://api.slack.com/apps) with `channels.history` scope.
   You can create the Slack Application to get this token, but then you need to install the App in the channel which you want to analyze.